 Genealogy research does not have to be expensive.
 Many free and low cost options are available for the researcher.
 I use many of these options myself.

-Free and Low Cost Options for Genealogy Research
+Save Money Researching Genealogy with Free and Low Cost Options

 - FamilySearch.org – One of the most popular sites among genealogists.